 Are you an Islington Resident and do you need help with your disability-related benefits, such as Employment Support Allowance (ESA), Disability Living Allowance (DLA) or Personal Independence Payment (PIP)?
 If so, we can help!

 Disabled people have been some of the hardest hit by Welfare Reform, especially those on housing benefit, sickness and disability benefits, and those with families and children.

 IPR began delivery of the Disability Focus project in November 2013.
 The aim of the project is to provide extra support to Islington disabled residents at this time of major welfare benefit changes.
-The project is now funded by The Three Oaks Trust and various other funders.
+The project is now funded by the Henry Smith Charity, The Three Oaks Trust and various other funders.

 Disabled Islington residents can phone our advice line on Mondays, Tuesdays, and Fridays 2-4pm on 020 7561 3685.
 Appointments are held on Wednesday afternoons at the Manor Gardens Centre.

 The IPR Advance project ran from October 2013 to September 2016, thanks to a three-year grant from City Bridge Trust, the City of London Corporation’s charity.

 Advance focused on helping ex-offenders, particularly those affected by drug and alcohol issues, with their welfare benefits and debt problems.
 The sessions formed part of a package of support for the client that improves their resettlement and helps to reduce re-offending rates.
 Income maximisation is key to this client group, who often find themselves struggling to get their lives back together following release from custody.
 The project complemented the activities of specialist drugs and alcohol agencies and the Probation Service in Islington by ensuring that their clients had access to specialist advice.
 Working with these agencies, IPR helped break the cycle of offending and re-offending and put in place the building blocks for more stable lives in the community.